danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 Change permissions on file to make sure only you can read the file (not sure if this is needed on Windows)

-    chmod 600 id_danielsc_pmworkshop
+    chmod 600 ~/.ssh/id_danielsctest_rsa

-Edit the file ~/.ssh/config and add a new entry.
+Open the file ~/.ssh/config in an editor and add a new entry:

     Host danielsctest2
         HostName 13.69.56.51